Connecting the civilization with the prehistoric rock art of Kaimur is one among the most satisfying things from the months-long Bihar Expedition.

 The rock paintings of the Kaimur region also remarkably show great similarity with the rock paintings of Mirzapur district, Uttar Pradesh.
 This is mainly due to the fact that the Vindhya Range extends right from the Mirzapur district up to Sasaram in the Rohtas district and the Kaimur hills and plateau in the Kaimur district forms a part of the same range.
 It is mentioned that among the 240 rock shelters of the Mirzapur, about 62 rock shelters have been classified from the Kaimur group.
 These rock shelters, of the Kaimur group, in particular, are in close proximity to the rock shelters in the Kaimur and Rohtas districts in their geographical and geological setting and so the style, content, subject matter, etc. in them also show great affinity.

 This Kaimur region has immense potential to be among the best tourism destination with these Rock-Paintings, various monumental heritage like Rohtasgarh and Shergarh, several beautiful waterfalls and mesmerizing landscapes.
 As no major archaeological, ethnographic and historical research or excavation had carried out in the Kaimur region, as well not well developed and promoted for tourism so whatsoever we are seeing is just like a drop in the ocean.
+With the evidence of the settlement of aboriginals from prehistoric times, Kaimur range now holds an important position for a cultural and archaeological reason.

 P.S: All the above contents are excerpts of a conversation between Gargi Manish and Dr. Shyam Sunder Tiwari, who discovered the above Rock-Paintings and whose intensive historical research for Sasaram, especially for Rohtas will be remembered forever.